Fate mapping 2.jpg

 Principal Investigator

-He earned a bachelor’s degree in Biology and Environmental Science from State University of New York at Cortland and completed a PhD in Molecular Nutrition at Case Western Reserve University.
-He performed postdoctoral training in Developmental Biology and Endocrinology at University of Texas Southwestern Medical Center, where he developed genetic and lineage-based approaches to study metabolic tissue development and disease.
+Dan completed a PhD in Molecular Nutrition at Case Western Reserve University.
+He performed postdoctoral training in Developmental Biology and Endocrinology at the University of Texas Southwestern Medical Center, where he developed genetic and lineage-tracing approaches to investigate tissue development, regeneration, and metabolic disease.

 Current Lab Members